rahul003/hudl/README.md

 The tmux session automatically ends after the command exits

 `-l` : Only used along with -t option.
-Logs the output of that tmux session in a file with name `run_20180811_005726Z` where the second part is the timestamp of when the command was run
+Logs the output of that tmux session in a file with name `run_20180811_005726Z` in the folder `~/hudl/tmux_logs/` where the second part is the timestamp of when the command was run

-`-v` : Verbose mode, prints the IP of each node on which a command will be executed

 `-c ARGUMENT` : Source path of file/folder to be copied

 `-d ARGUMENT` : Destination path of file/folder to be copied.
-Defaults to empty (i.e. home folder of destination host)
+Defaults to empty (i.e. home folder of destination host) when copying files.
+Defaults to `~/hudl/scripts/` when running in script mode (`-s` option below).

+`-s ARGUMENT` : Script path
+It copies the script to destination path and runs it with `bash {script_name.sh}`, i.e. bash followed by the script name.
+You can control destination path where script will be coped using `-d` argument, else it defaults to `~/hudl/scripts/`.
+The command can also be controlled such as to specify arguments, just pass the command after all named options.

+`-v` : Verbose mode, prints the IP of each node on which a command will be executed along with the commands to be executed

 ## Installation